shmulik-heifetz/resume/README.md

 ## **About**

-- Experienced Firmware Engineer and Architect with over 12 years of expertise in embedded security engines, dedicated to designing and developing secure, modular, and efficient code solutions.
+- Experienced Firmware Engineer and Architect, with over 12 years of expertise in embedded security engines, designing and writing secure modular and efficient code solutions.
-- Specializing in secure ROM development, best practices for bootstrapping secure embedded engines, and validation across pre- and post-silicon platforms.
+- Specializing in secure ROM development and best practices, bootstrapping secure embedded engines, experience with pre and post silicon vehicles
-- Expertise in architecting and implementing E2E automation solutions for comprehensive firmware development and testing flows.
+- Expertise in writing E2E automation solution for firmware development and testing flows
-- Strategic technical lead defining system-wide firmware development methodologies and driving robust, high-quality outcomes.
+- Technical lead of firmware development methodologies, strategic and system wide mode of work

 ## **Languages & Technologies**